mascaldotfr/CoRT-dc/README.md

 # CoRT-dc

-This includes all discord stuff for Champions of Regnum, as of now:
+This includes all Discord stuff for Champions of Regnum, as of now:

 - a bot that displays BZ status changes and next BZs, with countdowns
 - a bot that displays bosses respawn time, with countdowns